interior dezine logo

 Direct Stick Installation

 This method takes more time in the substrate preparation, as the surface needs to be level and smooth and free from any moisture.
-No underlay is required, so careful selection of the carpet must be taken to ensure it can withstand this form of installation.
+No underlay or carpet cushion is required, so careful selection of the carpet must be taken to ensure it can withstand this form of installation.
 The carpet is stuck directly to the floor using the manufactures recommended adhesive.
 Some carpets are manufactured with underlay attached to them and these are best suited to the direct stick method as stretching them is generally not successful.